agamboa7/lab2-team10/README.md

+Of course.
+Here is the updated README with all deep learning-related content removed:

 # lab2-team10
 This repository contains material relevant to the Laboratory of Bioinformatics 2 course, which is part of the Bioinformatics Master's Degree at the University of Bologna.

 **Team Members:**
 - Andrea Arriola Gamboa